Metadata 101

 Administrative metadata helps define how media might be used inside and outside the DAM solution.
 Fields might be set up that trigger certain actions for your media, such as creating proxies, sending notifications, or transcoding into another format.

-You can track key info, like identifying the producers or editors attached to a given project, or keeping clear rights management and embargo data – noting associated usage restrictions of the platform, expiry date, or fees.
+You can track key info, like identifying the producers, editors, or marketing teams attached to a given project, or keeping clear rights management and embargo data – noting associated usage restrictions of the platform, expiry date, or fees.
 User permissions is another common example of administrative metadata, defining who can access certain sets of media within the DAM, how much metadata they see, and whether they can edit, download, and share content.

 Descriptive Metadata

 Descriptive metadata is where we detail the contents of a project or specific file.
-The key to thinking about descriptive metadata is asking, “How is someone going to find this again?”
+The key to thinking about descriptive metadata is asking, “How is someone going to find this again?,” saving your organization immense future time and effort.

 This might include general information – like a description of the overall project and what it was for – but it can be as granular as putting a name to every face that appears in a group photo.
 After all, when most people search the digital asset management software, they’re often looking for a specific file or type of content, not a full project.